Working with APIs

 Configure the request body

-Define the data to send in the request body when the method supports it, such as POST, PUT or PATCH.
+Define the data to send in the request body when the method supports it, such as POST, PUT, or PATCH.

 Set a request body